 Anti-Vibration Pads

-For desks on hard floors, vibration from typing can transfer up through the frame and into the desktop.
-Anti-vibration pads dampen this transfer at the source.
+For desks on hard floors, typing vibration can transfer through the frame and amplify at the desktop.
+Anti-vibration pads under each foot dampen this at the source.
+Any hardware store sells adhesive rubber furniture pads for $5–8 — worth trying before more expensive options.

-Monitor Arms: Fixing Screen Shake Without Fixing the Desk
+Monitor Arms: Fix Screen Shake Without Fixing the Desk

-Sometimes the “wobble” isn’t the desk shaking — it’s your monitor shaking on its stand.
+Sometimes what feels like “desk wobble” is actually the monitor shaking on its stock stand.
 These two problems feel identical but have different solutions.

 Why Monitor Arms Help

-When your monitor sits on its stock stand on the desktop, every tiny desk vibration travels through the stand and gets amplified at the top of a tall, narrow post.
-A monitor arm clamps directly to the desk edge.
-Shorter lever arm.
-Less amplification.
-Often eliminates visible screen shake even on a moderately wobbly desk.
+When a monitor sits on its stock stand on the desktop, every desk vibration travels up through a tall, narrow post and gets amplified at the top.
+A monitor arm clamps directly to the desk edge — shorter lever arm, far less vibration amplification.
+Often eliminates visible screen shake even when the desk itself still has minor wobble.

 What to look for in a monitor arm for stability:

-- VESA mount rated for your monitor’s weight (heavier monitors need arms rated for 20+ lbs)
+- VESA rating matching your monitor weight (heavier monitors need arms rated 20+ lbs)

 - Gas spring or friction joint that holds position without drift